ging/fiware-cosmos-orion-flink-connector/README.md

         // ...processing
 ```

-The received data is a DataStream of objects of the class **`NgsiEvent`**.
+The received data is a DataStream of objects of the class **`NgsiEvent v2`**.
 This class has the following attributes:

 -   **`creationTime`**: Timestamp of arrival.
 -   **`service`**: FIWARE service extracted from the HTTP headers.